Registration by Coordination

 The issuer may re-register securities, for which a registration statement is about to expire, by filing with the Division:

-Amendments are submitted by email to email@example.com as PDF attachments.
+Amendments are submitted through the Corporate Finance Filing Portal .
 Anytime an issuer amends their registration statement, such amendment must be filed promptly with the Division.
 Anytime information in the Form U1 changes, the issuer must file an amended Form U1 with the Division.
 For name changes, a cover letter along with an updated U1, U2, and U2a forms are required.
 There is no fee for an amendment.

 Within 30 days of the close of the offering or the expiration of the registration statement, whichever occurs first, the issuer needs to file a closing report on Form 9-1.
 There is no fee to file a closing report.